Hispanic eugenics

-Hispanic eugenics are a eugenics based around the political purification of a people, developed in Spain during the interwar period and put into practice in the Spanish Civil War, eventually being made into political policy in Francoist Spain.
+Hispanic eugenics are eugenics based around the political purification of a people, developed in Spain during the interwar period and put into practice in the Spanish Civil War, eventually being made into political policy in Francoist Spain.
 The concept was first expounded upon in the 1930s by men like Antonio Vallejo-Nájera and Gregorio Marañón.
 It was heavily influenced by Roman Catholicism.
 Much of this was realized through Francoist policies around the role of women and their bodies.

 Race and ideology

 Eugenics in Spain in the late 1930s and through to the 1940s was not based on race, but instead on people's political alignment with the regime.
 Ricardo Campos said, "the racial question during the Franco era is complex."
 He went on to say, "despite the similarities of the Franco regime with the Italian and German fascism and the interest that the eugenics provoked, the strong Catholicism of the regime prevented its defense of the eugenic policies that were practiced in the Nazi Germany."
 Campos's translated text went on to say, "it was very difficult to racialize the Spanish population biologically because of the mixture that had been produced historically."
 Vallejo-Nágera in his 1937 work, Eugenics of the Hispanicity and Regeneration of the Race defined Hispanicness around spirituality and religion.
 The goal was the "strengthening psychologically" of the phenotype.
 Because Catholicism was opposed to negative eugenics, the only way to fight the degradation was through repression of abortion, euthanasia and contraception.